 - YouTube channels, forums, and blogs

-No matter what question you have or issue you’re facing, someone else has already experienced the same thing.
+No matter what question you have or the issue you’re facing, someone else has already experienced the same thing.
 Guaranteed.
 A simple Google search is usually all you need to find that person and get some help.

 It’s also a good idea to join a WordPress Meetup close to you.
-The Meetups are a great way to connect with the this growing community and increase your WordPress knowledge.
+The Meetups are a great way to connect with this growing community and increase your WordPress knowledge.
 If you can’t make the face-to-face meetings, the presentations are posted online regularly.

 So is WordPress the right platform for you?